Slab and Shrinkage Linear Regression Estimation

 This class includes three estimators that use the

-Stein estimator, which shrinks all coefficients toward zero by a single global factor.
+OLScoefficients as a starting point and apply multiplicative adjustments:St -Stein estimator, which shrinks all coefficients toward zero by a single global factor.
 This aims to reduce MSE while keeping the overall bias fairly uniform across coefficients.

-Diagonal Shrinkage, assigning an individual factor to each coefficient based on its variance.
+DSh -Diagonal Shrinkage, assigning an individual factor to each coefficient based on its variance.
 This yields more targeted shrinkage than the global approach and often achieves a lower MSE.

-Shrinkage estimator that solves a Sylvester equation for a full (non-diagonal) shrinkage matrix.
+Sh -Shrinkage estimator that solves a Sylvester equation for a full (non-diagonal) shrinkage matrix.
 It is more flexible but also more computationally demanding.
 Included only if

-include_Sh = TRUE
+include_Sh = TRUE.

 - Slab Regression: